amanmohanty/tree-mi-attack/README.md

 # tree-mi-attack
-## Membership Inference Attack on Tree-based models leveraging structural white-box information
+This repository contains code and data files of the project "Membership Inference Attack on Tree-based Models Leveraging Structural White-box Information".

+Project Description: